 The Williamsport Area School District recognizes that bullying of students has a negative effect on the educational environment and overall climate of its schools.
 Students who are bullied, intimidated or fearful of other students may not be able to take full advantage of the educational opportunities offered by the School District.
 Bullying can also escalate into more serious violence.

 Therefore, School District strives to offer all students an educational environment free from bullying.

-Bullying shall mean unwelcome verbal, written, electronic, or physical conduct directed at a student by another student or students, or by an adult, that has the intent and effect of physically harming a student, damaging, extorting or taking a student's personal or academic property, placing a student in reasonable fear of physical harm, placing a student in reasonable fear of damage to or loss of personal or academic property, systematically and intentionally excluding a student from activities with peers, spreading false information about a student or attempting to influence others to exclude a student from an activity, otherwise creating an intimidating or hostile environment that substantially interferes with a student's educational opportunities.
+Bullying shall mean unwelcome written. electronic. physical conduct directed at a student by another student or students, or by an adult, that has the intent and effect of physically harming a student. damaging, extorting or taking a student's personal or academic property, placing a student in reasonable fear of physical harm, placing a student in reasonable fear of damage to or loss of personal academic property. systematically and intentionally excluding a student from activities peers, spreading information about a student or attempting to influence others to exclude a student from activity, otherwise creating intimidating or hostile environment that substantially interferes with a student's educational opportunities.

 Bullying is occurring when there exists an imbalance of physical, psychological, or social power between the aggressor and the victim, favoring the aggressor.
 Bullying is most often a series of aggressive acts as described above.
-The School District will not tolerate known acts of bullying occurring on School District property, at schoolsponsored activities scheduled on or off school grounds, or during the time students necessarily spend traveling to and from school or school-sponsored activities.
-Bullying activities that rise to the level of requiring disciplinary action will be resolved in a manner consistent with the policy for Student Discipline.
+The School District will not tolerate known acts of bullying occurring on District property, school-sponsored activities scheduled on or off school grounds, during the time students necessarily spend traveling to and from school or school-sponsored activities.
+Bullying activities that rise level of requiring the disciplinary action will be resolved in a manner consistent with the policy for Student Discipline.
 Complete policy available upon request.